 Office 365 is the next version of Microsoft's Business Productivity Online Suite (BPOS) and it's scheduled for general release this year.

-Options for larger organisations include a version that comes with the full-featured Office 2010 Professional Plus on a subscription basis for $24 (£14.75) per user per month, along with the other suite components.
+Options for larger organizations include a version that comes with the full-featured Office 2010 Professional Plus on a subscription basis for $24 per user per month, along with the other suite components.

-Microsoft is also offering larger organisations a bare-bones option with only basic email for employees that don't need the other software, starting as low as $2 (£1.22) per user per month.
+Microsoft is also offering larger organizations a bare-bones option with only basic e-mail for employees that don't need the other software, starting as low as $2 per user per month.

 Eventually, Office 365 will also include Microsoft Dynamics CRM Online.
-Microsoft is also readying an Office 365 version for educational institutions as an upgrade to the Live@edu hosted collaboration and communication suite.
+Microsoft is also readying an Office 365 version for educational institutions as an upgrade to the [email protected] hosted collaboration and communication suite.